 Author: Beverly Cleary

 One day, Ralph the mouse discovers a toy motorcycle owned by a boy called Keith.
 The little mouse is excited to see a bike and takes it for a ride when Keith is not around.
 Ralph and Keith eventually become friends and go on several adventures together.
 The easy-to-understand narrative of the book makes an excellent read for a second grader.
+This animal-themed chapter book will keep your children entertained and encourage imagination.

 Author: Cynthia Rylant